wp-plugins/wp-fastest-cache/readme.txt

 * <strong>[FEATURE]</strong> German language has been added
 * Minify css issue has been solved
 * <strong>[FEATURE]</strong> Blackberry PlayBook has been added into mobiles
+* www and non-www redirections have been added

 = 0.7.8 =
 * <strong>[FEATURE]</strong> Delete Minified Css & Js feature has been added